pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "I don't know if God exists, but it would be better for His reputation if He didn't."
 --Jules Renard

+"Nobody exists on purpose.
+Nobody belongs anywhere.
+Everybody's gonna die.
+Come watch TV."
+--Morty, *Rick and Morty*

+"It appears the lower tier of this society is being manipulated through sex and advanced technology by a hidden ruling class.
+Sound familiar?"
+--Rick, *Rick and Morty*

 "Let everything happen to you
 Beauty and terror